Target Communications History

 Their company produced deer and turkey hunting expos in the Midwest for 29 years.
-In 2011 they sold the expos to Bonnier Corp, publisher of Field & Stream and Outdoor Life magazines, for which the expos are now named.
+In 2011 they sold the expos to Bonnier Corp, publisher at the time of FIELD & STREAM and OUTDOOR LIFE magazines.

 They began publishing outdoor books and wild game cookbooks because they saw the opportunity for paperback books on a host of outdoor topics.
 They both enjoy design and publishing work, so it was a good way to work together for a common goal on the outdoor topics they enjoy.

 The titles they have published are shown here on this website.
-A couple of older ones are out of print.
+A couple of older ones (not shown) are out of print.

 Author, Editor, Publisher